topjohnwu/Magisk/docs/faq.md

 ### Q: Why is X app detecting root?

 Magisk no longer handles root hiding.
-There are plenty of Magisk/Zygisk modules available that specifically provide these functionalities, please search around 😉
+There are plenty of Magisk/Zygisk modules available that specifically provide these functionalities, see [this XDA thread](https://forum.xda-developers.com/t/discussion-magisk-the-age-of-zygisk.4393877/) for more information.

 ### Q: After I hidden the Magisk app, the app icon is broken.